readable111/Crop-Hero/MPM/mpm.md

 #### Sanitizers <a name="sanitizers"></a>
 *Author: Daniel*

 As of right now, there are two sanitizing functions with the first parameter of each being the string that will be sanitized.
 They then return the cleaned text string based on the instructions set in the other boolean parameters.
 Beginning with `cleanText`, this function offers three options: no stopwords, no SQL, and only text.
 Firstly, it decodes any Unicode characters into their ASCII equivalents before converting it to lowercase to prevent regex issues.
 Double dashes are always removed, and a whitelist approach is taken to remove any characters other than `[a-z0-9'.@+()\- ]`.
 If stopwords were removed, then the sanitizer removes any words that are 2 or fewer characters long or are of 35 specific words.
 Azure MySQL servers use the InnoDB engine which stops any searching attempts when it encounters one of [35 specific stopwords](https://dev.mysql.com/doc/refman/8.4/en/fulltext-stopwords.html).
+There is also some useful information in [this StackOverflow thread](https://stackoverflow.com/questions/43319480/fulltext-index-match-string-with-period-mysql).
 These stopwords are defined in a list and then recursively removed which prevents 'bbye' from causing any issues.
 If SQL was removed, certain especially problematic SQL keywords are recursively removed to prevent multi-level SQL injection attacks like 'ALTALTERER' which triggers SQL injection if the sanitizer is only applied onced.
 Finally, the text-only option removes everything except letters, the @ symbol, and the period.

 The `cleanNumbers` function also has three optional parameters.
 By default, decimals are allowed which means that dots are only removed if they are not between two digits.
 However, this can be disabled.
 By default, negatives are allowed which means that dashes are only removed if there are two of them, if they do not precede a number, and if they are not the first character in the string.
 These two removals are performed recursively just like the text sanitizer.
 Finally, the phone parameter is mutually exclusive with the other two parameters, removing everything except numbers, dashes, parantheses, spaces, and the plus sign.